pcordone/CS573-Fall-2021-project/README.md

 #### Iteration 1: Radial Line Chart

 In these plots I pivoted to the new MFRED dataset.
 Below is a radial line chart of the MFRED 1 hour aggregation of the data.
 I aggregated the 15 minute aggregate to an hour to make it more manageable.
 The 15 min aggregation was too large to be imported into vizhub or gist.
+The first iteration used a radial line chart; however, you can see that due to the amount of data and therefore lines generated, the visualization doesn't work well.
+I could try using opacity; however, there are too many lines so that won't work.
 [![image](
 https://user-images.githubusercontent.com/447806/140840065-1eaf3cca-f6f1-46bd-ada9-32c2a4f4a940.png)](
 https://user-images.githubusercontent.com/447806/140840065-1eaf3cca-f6f1-46bd-ada9-32c2a4f4a940.png)

-#### Iteration 2: Radial Heat Map
+#### Iteration 2: Radial Heat Map Single Color Scale for All Apartment Groups

-My latest iteration grouped the data by apartment group, time of day and then calculated the average kW energy consumption for each hourly time of day and each apartment group.
-Below are visualizations that show apartment group 1, apartment group 26 and all the apartment groups.
-The first one used a radial line chart; however, you can see that due to the amount of data and therefore lines generated, the visualization doesn't work well.
-I could try using opacity; however, there are too many lines so that won't work.
-[![image](
-https://user-images.githubusercontent.com/447806/141706715-2a79cd06-918c-433c-a707-453b5e2f22bd.png)](
-https://user-images.githubusercontent.com/447806/141706715-2a79cd06-918c-433c-a707-453b5e2f22bd.png)

 Instead I shifted to using a radial heat map of the average kW energy consumed for each time of day for each apartment group.
 The darker the green the more energy that is consumed.
+The visualization below shows all 26 apartment group as concentric circles starting with AG 1 as the smallest circle.
 You can see there is quite a range between the smallest and largest apartment groups so the variation in electricity usage for time of day isn't that pronounced.
 When a single apartment group is selected, the variation becomes more pronounced since the entire color range is used for a smaller kW range.
 In the next iteration, I used a separate linear scale to drive the heatmap color calculation for each apartment group.

+[![image](
+https://user-images.githubusercontent.com/447806/141706715-2a79cd06-918c-433c-a707-453b5e2f22bd.png)](
+https://user-images.githubusercontent.com/447806/141706715-2a79cd06-918c-433c-a707-453b5e2f22bd.png)

 [![image](
 https://user-images.githubusercontent.com/447806/141706722-a1ab9aa5-a828-4e70-adcb-87bce6921312.png)](